 10th Kuala Lumpur Eco International Film Festival screens Thunder Head Clearing, the animated short film about the IFST, in Malaysia on October 27.
-The film is nominated for the Best Animation prize at this festival that features creative work promoting a sustainable healthier world.
+The film is nominated for the Best Direction in Animation prize at this festival that features creative work promoting a sustainable healthier world.

 World Affairs Council of Oregon in Portland, Oregon features a presentation on the IFST, including a screening of Thunder Head Clearing on October 16.